andrewcooke/Drawing.jl/README.md

 The design is somewhat experimental (how best to create scopes in Julia?), but appears to work.
-The aim is to support a "reasonable subset" of Cairo's functionality, while supporting access to the "raw" Cairo librray if needed.
+The aim is to support a "reasonable subset" of Cairo's functionality directly, while providing access to the "raw" Cairo librray if needed.

 # Example